-Forage Turnip, dwarf Essex rapeseed, kale and other forage brassicas - Shortseason brassicas provide valuable cover-crop species diversity and grazable roots, stem and leaf growth 70 to 90 days after seeding.
-The leaves can be grazed from mid-September until January depending upon temperatures and snow cover.
+Forage Turnip, winter camelina, dwarf Essex rapeseed, kale, and other forage brassicas - Short-season brassicas provide valuable cover-crop species diversity and grazable roots, stem and leaf growth 70 to 90 days after seeding.
+The leaves can be grazed from mid- September until January depending upon temperatures and snow cover.
 Top growth generally will survive temperatures between 15-20 degrees F, while bulbs are about 5 degrees hardier.
 The common purple top turnip can yield up to 7000 lb/acre of dry matter.
 The tops have 17-30% crude protein while roots contain 12-15% protein.
+Brassicas are excellent nutrient scavengers.

 Brassicas are not adapted to wet, poorly drained sites but grow best on well drained soils with a pH between 5.3-6.8 with adequate levels of phosphorus and potassium.
-Good stands can be established by planting 1.5 to 3 lb/A. The seeds should be planted in rows 6 to 8 inches apart, one-half inch deep, or can be broadcast and then cultipacked or disked.
+Good stands can be established by planting 1.5 to 3 lb/A. The seeds should be planted in rows 6 to 8 inches apart, onehalf inch deep, or can be broadcast and then cultipace or disked.
+Brassicas can be planted with small grainer as oats, for fall grazing.
+Brassicas can also be no-till into perennial pastures at lower seeding rates.
+Brassicas should not be grown on the same site for r than two consecutive years to prevent buildup of dis When planted after June, forage/cover-crop brassica half inch deep, or can be broadcast and then cultipacked or disked.
 Brassicas can be planted with small grains, such as oats, for fall grazing.
-Brassicas can also be no-tilled into perennial pastures at lower seeding rates.
+Brassicas can also be no-tilled